 The template is the real story.
 For resource-rich but cash-poor nations, tying repayment to future commodity income offers a way to share both the risk and the upside with creditors rather than simply asking them to lose money.

 Critics see a catch.
-Analysts note that bondholders charged very high rates before the default and still emerged with strong expected returns, a reminder that clever financial engineering does not always shift the balance toward the borrower.
+Analysts note that bondholders charged very high rates before the default and still came out with strong expected returns, a reminder that clever financial engineering does not always favor the borrower.

 What is a value recovery instrument?

 It is a side agreement in a debt deal that pays creditors extra if the borrower’s fortunes improve.
-In Suriname’s case, bondholders accepted a haircut now in exchange for a claim on future offshore oil revenue, the first such tool used in a sovereign restructuring.
+In Suriname’s case, bondholders took a haircut now for a claim on future offshore oil revenue, the first such tool in a sovereign restructuring.

 How much relief did the Suriname debt restructuring provide?